 Our collection of teaching materials is housed in room 219 of the Mulva Library.
 There are sample textbooks for all grades and subjects as well as other resources to support classroom instruction.
 The textbooks are arranged in Dewey Decimal order in the stacks behind the children’s literature collection, followed by assessment and literacy collections.
 Specific signage in the library will help you locate materials.

-The children’s literature collection is housed in room 219 of the Mulva Library.
-Both fiction and nonfiction works from all genres are being collected, and there is a special emphasis on adding award-winning books.
+The children’s literature collection is also housed in room 219 of the Mulva Library.
+Both fiction and nonfiction works from all genres are being collected.
+There is a special emphasis on adding award-winning books.

 The books are labeled and arranged in reading order, beginning with picture books, chapter books and middle readers and ending with young adult materials.

 The library classifies children’s books within genres, or categories, of literature.

 - Traditional literature: folktales, fairy tales, fables, legends, and myths

 - Realistic fiction

 You can also find regular library subject headings in the collection the same way – use a subject term, then limit your results to the children/young adult collection.